endless-sky/endless-sky-wiki/CreatingOutfits.md

   * `"optical jamming"`: how much resistance this ship has to optical tracking.
 The missile's chance of maintaining its lock is proportional to its `"optical tracking"` value divided by (1 + the ship's `"optical jamming"`). **(v.
 0.10.0)**

-  * `"self destruct"`: a value between 0 and 1, representing the probability that a ship will self destruct when you try to plunder it or, after succeeding in boarding it without it self destructing, try to capture it.
-That is, the probability of successfully boarding a ship with self destruct is `(1 - "self destruct")`, and the probability of both boarding and capturing it is `(1 - "self destruct")^2`. **(v.
+  * `"self destruct"`: a value between 0 and 1, representing the probability that a ship will self-destruct when you try to plunder it or, after succeeding in boarding it without it self-destructing, try to capture it.
+That is, the probability of successfully boarding a ship with self-destruct is `(1 - "self destruct")`, and the probability of both boarding and capturing it is `(1 - "self destruct")^2`. **(v.
 0.9.0)**

   * `"landing speed"`: a value between 0 and 1, representing progress made per frame when landing or taking off.
 This value is added every frame when landing or taking off from a planet or wormhole until reaching 1, at which point you'll be landed on the planet if landing or be able to control your ship if taking off.
 If a ship lacks this attribute, then a default value of 0.02 (50 frames to land/take off) is used. **(v.
 0.10.0)**